cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

  ...
 ```

-Now we can go into [PatJetAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/PatJetAnalyzer.cc), where in the Jet loop in `analyzeJets`, the correction has already automatically been corrected for each jet.
+Now we can go into [PatJetAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/PhysObjectExtractor/src/PatJetAnalyzer.cc), where in the jet loop of `analyzeJets`, the correction has already automatically been corrected for each jet.
 We then save a uncorrected version of the jet as `uncorrJet`.

 ```
 for (std::vector<pat::Jet>::const_iterator itjet=myjets->begin(); itjet!=myjets->end(); ++itjet){